Much more to see than sea life

 Schierer said he began by sketching the mural and then proceeded to paint in a clockwise rotation.
 He used up to 50 individual pigments, quarts and tubes from previous projects as well as “gallons of white primer.”

-A motorboat montage features the museum’s director of retail operations Maureen Baughman, exhibits interpreter Kevin Allor, former director Doug Alves and Ken Kaumeyer, former curator of estuarine biology, behind the wheel of their respective boats.
+A motorboat montage features the museum’s director of retail operations Maureen Baughman, exhibits interpreter Kevin Allor, former director Doug Alves and former curator of estuarine biology Ken Kaumeyer behind the wheel of their respective boats.

 In another scene, longtime museum donator Mike Debord sits behind the wheel of his cherished wooden motorboat.

-Schierer also included guests to the museum in the mural, one of whom asked the artist if “he had any place for a blind guy in there.”
+Schierer also included guests to the museum in the mural, one of whom asked Schierer if “he had any place for a blind guy in there.”

 He also came through when avid fisherman and Virginia resident Doug McNair asked if he could be included fishing with his late brother Don one last time together.

-A visitor from New Zealand, who Schierer called “the saltiest looking guy I’ve ever seen,” was also painted in.
+A visitor from New Zealand, whom Schierer called “the saltiest looking guy I’ve ever seen,” was also painted in.

 Another museum supporter, Michaela Oliver, requested her late husband Joe Wieck be included with his two granddaughters, one of whom he had never met, so Schierer painted the four of them together relaxing on the pier.